This comes with all of the code to build one. Free. Cost: about $45 with two $10 sensors

 Maybe someday I'll find time to revisit this and fill it out.
 But there doesn't seem to be much interest in my pages, and now that I have the Arduserver I want for my own purposes, I am moving on.
 I hope you will overcome this limited webpage, and enjoy the sourcecode.
 (That's the link to download it, repeated from the place I had it above.)

 I'll also repeat the link I posted earlier to ar202's predecessor.
 That page might well be helpful to anyone trying to use ar202, it is about a similar Arduserver I did earlier.
-Both are "late models", filled with lessons learnt in many earlier Arduservers.)
+Both are "late models", filled with lessons learnt while making many earlier Arduservers.)

 Some... but not all... of what follows repeats earlier material.
 Sorry.
 Worth at least what you are paying for it!
 And a lot more than the time I've spent on even this sorry excuse for a page.